Towards classification of codimension 1 foliations on threefolds of general type: Foliations with positive algebraic rank

 \subsection{The classification: positive algebraic rank}

-\begin{proposition} Let $\FF$ be a codimension 1 foliation with canonical singularities on a threefold $X$ of general type.
+\begin{proposition} Let $\FF$ be a codimension 1 foliation with canonical singularities on a smooth projective threefold $X$ of general type.
 Suppose that $\FF$ is algebraically integrable and that the canonical class $K_{\FF}$ is not big.
-Then, up to a generically finite morphism, the threefold $X$ splits as a product $S \times C$ of a surface $S$ and a curve $C$, and $\FF$ is the relative tangent bundle of the projection $S \times C \to C$.
-In particular, we have $\nu(K_{\FF}) = 2$. \end{proposition}
+Then there exists a generically finite morphism $f \colon X' \to X$ such that the threefold $X'$ is birational to a product $S \times C$ of a surface $S$ and a curve $C$ and the foliation $f^{-1}\FF$ is birationally equivalent to the relative tangent bundle of the projection $S \times C \to C$. \end{proposition}

+\begin{proof}By Proposition \ref{ratint} there is a rational map inducing the foliation $\FF$.
+Consider a fibration $\pi \colon \widetilde X \to C$ which is obtained by resolving indeterminacies of this rational map and applying Proposition \ref{flatten}.
+We have the induced foliation $\widetilde \FF$ on $\widetilde{X}$.
+By Proposition \ref{canclassalg} the canonical class of $\widetilde{\FF}$ is given by the formula We apply Construction \ref{CKT} to $\pi \colon \widetilde X \to C$ and obtain a diagram